-Criminal sanctions may apply if the supply of the defective product can be considered an intentional or negligent action specified as a criminal offence in the Spanish Criminal Code.
+Criminal sanctions may apply if the supply of defective products is considered as an intentional or negligent action specified as a criminal offence in the Spanish Criminal Code.

-Criminal offences against public health are listed in the Spanish Criminal Code in articles 359 to 378.
+Criminal offences against public health are listed in articles 359 to 378 of the Spanish Criminal Code.

-According to the Spanish Criminal Code, natural persons as well as legal entities, such as companies, may be held criminally liable.
-However, companies can only be criminally liable for those criminal offences expressly provided in the Criminal Code for legal persons, and because of the behaviour of:
+According to the Spanish Criminal Code, natural persons as well as legal entities, such as companies, may be criminally liable.

+However, companies can only be criminally liable for those criminal offences expressly provided in the Spanish Criminal Code for legal persons, and because of the behaviour of:

-- their directors or legal representatives, whether they have been appointed to perform their duties or even if they do so without a formal appointment; - (b) other persons authorised to adopt decisions on behalf of the company, including middle management, general and individual proxies, and persons to whom control and organisation functions have been delegated (including the compliance officer); and - (c) those who are subject to the authority of the above-mentioned persons, including the employees of subsidiaries and persons with a commercial relationship with the company, such as self-employed individuals or subcontracted employees, provided that they are within the company's corporate domain, when the company has seriously breached its duty to control, monitor and supervise its activity.
+- (a) their directors or legal representatives, whether they have been appointed to perform their duties or even if they do so without a formal appointment; - (b) other persons authorised to adopt decisions on behalf of the company, including middle management, general and individual proxies, and persons to whom control and organisation functions have been delegated (including the compliance officer); and - (c) those who are subject to the authority of the abovementioned persons, including the employees of subsidiaries and persons with a commercial relationship with the company, such as self-employed individuals or subcontracted employees, provided that they are within the company's corporate domain, when the company has seriously breached its duty to control, monitor and supervise its activity.

 As a rule, a company will only be subject to criminal liability if the criminal behaviour of one of the above-mentioned persons was intentional and constituted wilful misconduct.
-Reckless behaviours may only result in the company being held criminally liable when it is expressly foreseen in the Criminal Code.
+Reckless behaviour may only result in the company being held criminally liable when it is expressly foreseen in the Spanish Criminal Code.

-According to the Criminal Code, there are internal control tools (compliance systems) to prevent criminal conduct from being caused, which can exempt legal entities from criminal liability or minimise such liability.
-For a legal entity to be held criminally liable, the prosecution must prove that the offence was committed, and that the internal control tools (compliance systems) required by the Criminal Code for the prevention of the criminal conduct were either non-existent or ineffective.
+According to the Spanish Criminal Code, there are internal control tools (compliance systems) to prevent criminal conduct from being caused, which can exempt legal entities from criminal liability or minimise such liability.
+For a legal entity to be held criminally liable, the prosecution must prove that the offence was committed, and that the internal control tools (compliance systems) required by the Spanish Criminal Code for the prevention of the criminal conduct were either nonexistent or ineffective.